Start9Labs/documentation/site/source/guides/device-guides/dg-linux/lan-linux.rst

         Trust your server's CA certificate:

-        From the folder you have downloaded your Start9 server's Root CA, run the following commands (if you have changed the certificate's filename, be sure to change it here):
+        Change directory to the folder where you downloaded your StartOS server's Root CA, and run the following commands, being careful to replace ``adjective-noun`` with your server's unique hostname in the 3rd command below:

         .. code-block:: bash

+            cd ~/Downloads
             sudo yum install ca-certificates
-            sudo cp "<custom-address>.crt" /etc/pki/ca-trust/source/anchors/
+            sudo cp adjective-noun.local.crt /etc/pki/ca-trust/source/anchors/
             sudo update-ca-trust

 You're now ready to browse your service UIs with encryption, either via the browser, or with native client apps.
 For Mozilla apps, such as Firefox, you will need to follow the :ref:`Firefox Config <lan-ff>` guide, which we highly recommend.